 Reflections on the Drury Magazine

 The Drury Magazine is a personal reflection of what it means to know Drury University.
 The magazine puts presence to the connection we feel as part of the experience of learning.
-It remembers alumni who studied here.
-It heralds our amazing faculty, staff and students.
-It gives perspective to our past and a vision for our future.
-It helps us to know one another better by sharing individual journeys.
-In this way, the magazine's mission is a realization:
+It remembers alumni who studied here; it heralds our amazing faculty, staff and students; it gives perspective to our past and a vision for our future; and it helps us know one another better by sharing individual journeys.
+In this way, the magazine’s mission is a realization:

 If the Drury Magazine had a champion, Don Ameye would hold the title.
-Don is Drury's creative director and the managing editor of Drury Magazine.
-He has conceived and designed more than 120 issues of Drury Magazine so far during his 35-year career at Drury.
-Don is the recipient of Drury's Distinguished Staff Award for 2017, and producing an award-winning publication is something he strives to achieve.
+Don served as Drury’s creative services director and the managing editor of Drury Magazine for more than 35 years.
+He has conceived and designed more than 120 issues of the magazine, and was named Drury’s 2017 Employee of the Year.
+Don gave dignity and beauty to the stories in each issue.
+Producing an award-winning publication is something he strived to achieve.
 With this attention, the magazine has received over 10 awards from national peer-hosted contests.

 To help me learn more about the history of the magazine, Don and I looked through the archives.
 We began with his first issue as designer in September of 1983.
 Don mentioned that he didn’t know he would be creating a magazine when he began the position.
 However, even as he reflected on his experiences, his desire to create a publication that makes Drury proud was apparent.
 Despite budget setbacks at times, he still made a priority of displaying the University’s heart and strength.